SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 }
 ```

-To make the identifier references valid, we will place the signed JSON at `mydomain.com/.well-known/participant.json` on our webserver.
+To make the identifier references valid, we will place the signed JSON at `mydomain.com/.well-known/participant.json` on our web server.
 Other Gaia-X Participants may now retrieve this Verifiable Credential along with our DID document and its referenced X.509 certificate chain in order to validate the signature of our credential as illustrated in the figures of the introductory sections.

 ### Step 5: Verifiable Credential for Terms & Conditions